SAP-samples/teched2023-DA271/README.md

 -   Google Chrome Browser
 -   Access to this GitHub repository
 -   Access to SAP Datasphere system
--   You will also need the following .json file for these exercises: :point_right: [DA271_DataModel - Quick Start.json](DA271_DataModel%20-%20Quick%20Start.json)
+-   You will also need the following .json file for these exercises: :point_right: [DA271_DataModel - Quick Start.json](DA271_DataModel%20-%20Quick%20Start.json) Please download it and remember its download location.

->   :warning: **Once downloaded to your local machine, please unzip the file into a separate folder.** :warning: **You will need it for the exercises.
-So, please remember the file location of the unzipped file!**

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 -   [Getting Started - Uploading Initial Data and Data Model](exercises/ex0/)
 -   [Exercise 1 - Build your Analytic Model to prepare data for consumption](exercises/ex1/)